carlspam1/chevuino/README.md

 # chevuino
-Get information out of your GM OBD1 ECU.
+Get information out of your GM OBD1 ECU 1227747 (and similar).
 This project enables you to connect to your GM ECU from the 1980s and early 1990s.
 After connection, you have some options on how to process or view the data.
 The idea is to build an architecture that others can plug into.